Peptide Antibiotics Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Peptide Antibiotics Market Analysis by Mordor Intelligence

-The peptide antibiotics market stood at USD 5.34 billion in 2025 and is forecast to reach USD 6.83 billion by 2030, reflecting a 5.1% CAGR over the period.
+Peptide antibiotics market size in 2026 is estimated at USD 5.61 billion, growing from 2025 value of USD 5.34 billion with 2031 projections showing USD 7.17 billion, growing at 5.04% CAGR over 2026-2031.
 Rising multidrug resistance, an expanding discovery pipeline that now contains almost 900,000 AI-identified antimicrobial peptide sequences, is accelerating product innovation.[1]Sarah Dixon, “Artificial intelligence reveals 900,000 antimicrobial peptides,” nature.com Regulatory incentives such as the FDA’s Qualified Infectious Disease Product designation extend exclusivity windows and speed approvals, improving commercial viability.
 Meanwhile, heavy capital deployment exemplified by CordenPharma’s EUR 900 million (USD 1,043 million) manufacturing outlay and Merck’s USD 493 million oral-delivery licensing signals sustained confidence in the peptide antibiotics market.
 Topical hydrogel innovations and AI-guided RiPP discovery further enlarge the addressable opportunity base, even as premium pricing and production complexity temper near-term adoption.

 Key Report Takeaways